-Net cash provided by financing activities in the three months ended May 5, 2007 was \$5.0 million, related to proceeds received from exercise of stock options and the related tax benefit partially offset by use of bank funds, and \$0.4 million in the three months ended April 29, 2006, related to proceeds received from exercise of stock options.
+Net cash provided by financing activities for the three months ended August 4, 2007 was \$7.4 million related to proceeds received from exercise of stock options and the related tax benefit partially offset by the payment of book overdrafts, and \$3.2 million for the three months ended July 29, 2006, related to the tax benefit received from the exercise of stock options.

-We have a secured revolving credit facility with Wells Fargo HSBC Trade Bank, N.A.
-The Credit Agreement provides us with a senior revolving credit facility through August 30, 2009 of up to \$25.0 million.
+We have a credit agreement with Wells Fargo HSBC Trade Bank, N.A.
+The credit agreement provides us with a secured revolving credit facility until August 30, 2009 of up to \$25.0 million.
 This facility replaces our \$20.0 million secured revolving credit facility with Bank of America, N.A., which terminated effective August 31, 2006.
-The secured revolving credit facility provides for the issuance of Standby Commercial Letters of Credit in an amount not to exceed \$5.0 million outstanding at any time and with a term not to exceed 365 days, although the amount of borrowings available at any time under our revolving credit facility is reduced by the amount of Standby Letters of Credit outstanding at that time.
-There were no outstanding borrowings under the revolving credit facility at May 5, 2007 or February 3, 2007.
-The Company had open letters of credit of \$1.7 million at May 5, 2007 and \$711,049 at February 3, 2007.
-The revolving credit facility bears interest at floating rates based on the lower of the prime rate (8.25% at May 5, 2007) minus 0.50% or the LIBOR rate (5.30% at May 5, 2007), plus 1.00% for advances over \$500,000 for a minimum of 30 days and a maximum of 180 days.
-The revolving credit facility also contains financial covenants that require us to meet certain specified financial ratios, including, minimum net income after taxes, total liabilities divided by tangible net worth and quick ratio.
-Our obligations under the revolving credit facility are secured by almost all of our personal property, including, among other things, our inventory, equipment and fixtures.
-We must also provide financial information and statements to our lender.
-We were in compliance with all such covenants at May 5, 2007.
+The secured revolving credit facility provides for the issuance of standby commercial letters of credit in an amount not to exceed \$5.0 million outstanding at any time and with a term not to exceed 365 days, although the amount of borrowings available at any time under our secured revolving credit facility is reduced by the amount of standby letters of credit outstanding at that time.
+There were no outstanding borrowings under the secured revolving credit facility at August 4, 2007 or February 3, 2007.
+The Company had open letters of credit outstanding under our secured revolving credit facility of \$4.6 million at August 4, 2007 and approximately \$0.7 million at February 3, 2007.
+The secured revolving credit facility bears interest at floating rates based on the lower of the prime rate (8.25% at August 4, 2007) minus 0.50% or the LIBOR rate (5.25% at August 4, 2007), plus 1.00% for advances over \$500,000 for a minimum of 30 days and a maximum of 180 days.
+The credit agreement contains a number of restrictions and covenants that generally limit our ability to, among other things, (1) incur additional indebtedness, (2) undergo a change in ownership and (3) enter into certain transactions.
+The secured revolving credit facility also contains financial covenants that require us to meet certain specified financial tests and ratios, including, minimum net income after taxes, maximum total liabilities divided by tangible net worth and minimum quick asset ratio.
+All of our personal property, including, among other things, our inventory, equipment and fixtures, has been pledged to secure our obligations under the credit agreement.
+We must also provide financial information and statements to our